godfriedmeesters/controller/README.md

 # DiffScraper Controller

-As part of  [DiffScraper](https://github.com/godfriedmeesters/diffscraper "DiffScraper"), the controller sends jobs to scraping bots, and collects the offers extracted by bots.
+As part of  [DiffScraper](https://github.com/godfriedmeesters/diffscraper "DiffScraper"), the controller sends jobs to scraping bots, and collects the offers extracted by bots(https://github.com/godfriedmeesters/scraper).

 ## System Requirements